 Isaac Brownell, MD/PhD

-Dr. Brownell is a board-certified dermatologist and a fellow of the American Academy of Dermatology.
-He directs a research program that includes basic, translational, and clinical investigations of skin homeostasis and skin cancer.
-Dr. Brownell is an attending physician on the NIH Clinical Center’s Dermatology Consultation Service and he co-directs the Cutaneous Oncology Program at the Murtha Cancer Center, Walter Reed National Military Medical Center.
-He is also an Adjunct Investigator at the National Cancer Institute (NCI).
+Clinically, Dr. Brownell serves as an attending physician on the NIH Clinical Center Dermatology Consultation Service and he co-directs the Cutaneous Oncology Program at the Murtha Cancer Center, Walter Reed National Military Medical Center.